VajraKeller/ResNet-18-CIFAR-100/README.md

 # ResNet-18-CIFAR-100
-ResNet-18 implementation and tweaking for CIFAR 100 dataset classification task.
+ResNet-18 implementation and tweaking for CIFAR 100 dataset classification task with PyTorch in Google Colab

 Tweaks:
 - Changing learning rate: 0.1, 0.01, 0.001